 - 17.1 In conclusion the proposal is considered acceptable for the following reasons: - The site is within the settlement limits and is in a sustainable location so remains in accordance with latest adopted Local Plan settlement Policy. - On the previously approved scheme, the neighbouring properties were drawn taller than they exist and the street scene drawings showed the three new dwellings with roof ridge heights no higher than the neighbouring dwellings.
-This application corrects these inaccuracies in the approved street scene plan.
-It is considered the fact that the newly constructed dwellings are now shown correctly as modestly higher than the neighbouring dwellings.
-This does not undermine the character of the street scene in a material or significant way.
-The dwellings are not overly dominant in the street scene and would still be of relatively modest height for two storey dwellings.
-The issue has arisen because the heights of the neighbouring properties were drawn incorrectly on the street scene drawings and is not considered that a refusal can be justified on the grounds that the new dwellings are between +0.587 and +0.715 metres higher than the neighbouring properties. - Other issues relating to the application including impact upon neighbouring residential amenity, layout, design, impact upon vegetation, provision of amenity space and highway issues remain acceptable.
+This application corrects these inaccuracies in the approved street scene plan and also proposes the lowering of the roof ridge height on plot 1.
+It is considered the fact that the newly constructed dwellings are now shown correctly as modestly higher than the neighbouring dwellings does not undermine the character of the street scene in a material or significant way.
+The dwellings are not overly dominant in the street scene and would still be of relatively modest height for two storev dwellings.
+The issue has arisen because the heights of the neighbouring properties were drawn incorrectly on the street scene drawings as approved and is not considered that a refusal can be justified on the grounds that the new dwellings are between +0.3 (plot 1) 0.674 (plot 2) and 0.587 (plot 3) metres higher than the neighbouring properties. - The rear kitchens, being built at 3.3 m, which is approximately 0.6-0.7 m higher than as approved remain acceptable in terms of their impact upon visual and neighbouring amenity. - Other issues relating to the application including impact upon neighbouring residential amenity, layout, design, impact upon vegetation, provision of amenity space and highway issues remain acceptable.